spoonbobo/ezzzbet/README.md

 ## License

-This project is private and proprietary.
+This project is licensed under the MIT License.